Midtrans/midtrans-php/README.md

 ### 3.8 Reusing Access Token

-you can add or override the header value, by utilizing the `->withAccessToken`.
+You can add or override the header value, by utilizing the `->withAccessToken`.

 ```php
 /**